 This depends on the roughness of the top layer.
 If necessary, we roughen this up slightly but only at the spot where the guiding strips and blisters are to be applied.
 This leaves the pavement in between and surrounding it intact.
 Tactile guiding routes thus do not differ in path colour from the rest of the pavement.
 This results in an even appearance of the project, often highly rewarded by architects looking for a minimum invasive solution.

 Epoxy strips and blisters are capable of adhering to almost all types (elements) of pavements, floorings, screeds or wearing courses.
-A selection of the surfaces on which we have laid facilities in the past 20 years: (poured) asphalt, sand-faced paving bricks (all formats), concrete or (gravel) tiles, (sprinkled) wearing courses, linoleum, marmoleum, marble, PVC, granite, alta quartzite, vinyl and many more.
-Some exceptions are plate glass, blue ashlar stone and smooth paving bricks, because the adhesion to those cannot be guaranteed.
+A selection of the surfaces on which we have laid facilities in the past 20 years: (poured) asphalt, sand-faced paving bricks (all formats), concrete or (gravel) tiles, (sprinkled) wearing courses, linoleum, marmoleum, marble, granite, alta quartzite, vinyl and many more.
+Some exceptions are plate glass, blue ashlar stone, some natural stone types and smooth paving bricks, because the adhesion to those cannot be guaranteed.
+In case you have doubts, please provide us with sample material so that we can do some tests.
 We have good experiences with materials from e.g. the suppliers listed below.

 Although this is possible, from an aesthetic and functional point of view it is better not to do so.
 Since we install ridges by making use of templates we can adapt them to the paving structure.
 However, in case of numerous joints (e.g. with brick paving), paving elements are being processed at the TG Lining plant and then shipped back to the building site to be installed.